udicr/tikz_command/README.md

 # tikz_command

-compiles a tikz file as a standalone .tex document (.tex file only consisting of a block
+compiles a tikz (.tex or .tikz) file as a standalone document (.tex file only consisting of a block
 \begin{tikzpicture}...\end{tikzpicture})